abpframework/abp/docs/en/Getting-Started-AspNetCore-Application.md

 }
 ````

-3. Update `Program.cs` to use AutoMapper:
+3. Update `Program.cs` to use Autofac:

 ````csharp
 using Microsoft.AspNetCore.Hosting;